VIX3M Style Index Calculation Back to 1990

 The VIX3M style results are available in a spreadsheet that includes:

-- Composite VIX3M that includes my VIX3M style calculations merged with Cboe data (giving Cboe data priority) starting January 1990 ending January 10th, 2020.
+- Composite VIX3M that includes my VIX3M style calculations merged with Cboe data (giving Cboe data priority) starting January 1990.
+The indexes are updated through at least April 2023 (see this table for specific dates).
 My data is the day end close (4 pm ET) value only.

 - The Cboe’s VIX data starting on January 2nd, 1990